 *The postpartum mother and baby are strengthened, nourished, and protected by a warm and breeze free home!
-If the house is breezy be sure to seal window’s, or take other preventative measures.
-Encourage the mom to stay inside at home for as long as is possible to protect her and to rebuild her strength.
+It is ideal for a new mom to stay inside at home to rebuild her strength postpartum.

-- Vietnamese recipe for Pho: add star anise, fresh ginger, and cinnamon to be simmered with the bone broth.
+- Vietnamese recipe for Pho: simmered star anise, fresh ginger, and cinnamon with the bone broth.
 These herbs are warming.

-- Conjee: Replenishes fluids and is strengthening to the digestive energy and therefore to the body.
+- Conjee: Replenishes fluids and is strengthening the digestive energy.
 Conjee is essentially a rice soup.
 Make rice with 2-3 times the amount of water.
 Add veggies, meat, and spices as desired- to taste.
 Try not to add fried foods or dairy.
-“The Book of Juke” has many Conjee recipes.

-- Strengthening Foods are: root veggies, chicken-builds energy, beef- builds blood (esp liver), red foods nourish the blood, warm nourishing foods. *It is very important to avoid raw, cold, and or frozen food
+- Strengthening Foods are: root veggies, chicken-builds energy, beef- builds blood (esp liver), red foods nourish the blood, warm-nourishing foods. *It is important to avoid raw, cold, and or frozen food

-- Nettles and red raspberry leaves help to build the blood and minerals.
+- Nettles and red raspberry leaves help to build blood and minerals.

-- If ice was put on the perineum during labor: warm ginger tea soaks can help to reestablish healthy circulation.
+- If the perineum was iced post-labor: warm ginger tea soaks can help to reestablish healthy circulation.

 - Warm broths= esp. a bone broth